Modern Slavery Act Statement

 A supply chain built on Modern Slavery is not sustainable and places a business model at risk, along with creating negative impacts on the lives of those subject to the practice.

 We have developed an integrated approach to Modern Slavery risk assessment, which is embedded within the ESG integration approach we have adopted across all our investment strategies.
-This approach ensures that every investment is subject to a proportionate and appropriate level of environmental, social and governance (ESG) issue scrutiny, including relating to Modern Slavery exposure.
+This approach ensures that where we put capital to work, either directly or as a delegated manager, it is subject to a proportionate and appropriate level of environmental, social and governance (ESG) issue scrutiny, including relating to Modern Slavery exposure.

 Size and sector of operation frame our due diligence and our efforts to improve corporate behaviour on this global challenge.